wgjm1986/FIN323/README.md

-# FIN323 Course Repository
+# Investments (FIN 323): Course repository
+### [William Mann](https://sites.google.com/site/williamgilesmann/), Goizueta Business School, Emory University

 ## Overview

-This is a README file for the Github repository for the course FIN 323 (Investments) at Emory University taught by [William Mann](https://sites.google.com/site/williamgilesmann/).
+This is a landing page and documentation file for the [course Github repository](https://github.com/wgjm1986/FIN323) that I use when I teach FIN323.
-(At the moment, it is also the landing page for the course on Github Pages, because I haven't yet built out a proper landing page, but that will change sometime soon.)

-This repository contains the files used when I teach the course.
-It mostly consists of slides, examples in Excel, and Python notebooks.
-During the semester I also add the homework assignments and solutions as we reach them.
+For information about the course, including topics, schedule, assignments, and grading, please see the [syllabus](https://wgjm1986.github.io/FIN323/syllabus.pdf), or contact me directly.

+The purpose of this repo is just to host our course files (slides, Excel examples, homework assignments and solutions, and optional Python code).
-I use this repo to host the files and then I embed links to them in Canvas.
-If you are enrolled in the course, you are **not** required to deal with this repo directly.
-It's fine to download the files directly from the links on Canvas and ignore this page.
+I embed links to all these files on our Canvas page, so students are **not** required to deal with this repo directly.
+It's fine to ignore this page and download the files directly from Canvas throughout the semester.

+However, if you learn how to work directly with this repo, you may actually find it to be more convenient than going through Canvas.
-However, it can actually be much more convenient to work directly with the repo, especially if you want to run the code on your own computer.
-The rest of this README explains how to do it.
-If you already have experience with git then this will be straightforward.
-If you haven't used it before, I strongly recommend to give it a try,
+This is especially true if you want to run the code on your own computer.
+The rest of this README explains how to accomplish this, if you are interested.
+If you already have experience with `git`, `conda`, and `jupyter` then this process will be straightforward.
+Even if not, I strongly recommend to give it a try.

 ---

 To run the code on your own computer, you will need to:

 1. Clone or download the repo to your own computer.
-2. Create a Conda environment from `environment.yml`
+2. Create a Conda environment from `environment.yml`.
-3. Create a personal `.env` file with your credentials
+3. Create a personal `.env` file with your credentials.
+4. Launch a jupyter notebook server.

+Follow the steps below in order.
+Some of these steps will require you enter commands into a terminal window.
+On Mac, this is an app called Terminal.
+On Windows, use Command Prompt or PowerShell.

 ---

-## Prerequisites

-You must have **Conda** installed.
-There are several different versions of it.
-The most common are Miniconda or Anaconda, both of which are fine.

-You will also need a terminal:

-- macOS / Linux: Terminal
-- Windows: Anaconda Prompt or PowerShell

-However, you do not need much experience with either Conda or terminal commands.
-Just follow the steps below.

----

-## 1. Download or Clone This Repository
+## 1. Download or clone this repository

-If you know how to use Git:
+If you know how to use git:

     git clone https://github.com/wgjm1986/FIN323
     cd FIN323